bfemiano/newton-raphson-interest-analytic/README.md

 See: http://www.sosmath.com/calculus/diff/der07/der07.html

 Time intervals are a % assumed to be a common year.
 The analytic only works on a per-year basis for now.
 0.0 represents the beginning (Jan 01) and 1.0 represents the end (Dec 31).
+The reducer sorts by perc_time such that 0.0 entry appears first to the reducer for each accont, and can be used to set the year-end value.